keua/SeleniumDocs/NightwatchJS/Docs/Instalation.md

 ref. [webdriver-manager](https://www.npmjs.com/package/webdriver-manager)

-nightwatch is the framework that will allow us to make the tests on nodejs language.
+nightwatch is the framework that will allow us to make the tests on nodejs language and run it.
 To install it you have to run the following command in the terminal.
 ```
 npm install -g nightwatch
 ```